-I work with people who want to be great.
-People who are willing to take risks, rock the boat, and change their environment to maximize their productivity, throughput, and value.
+I work with people who want their teams to be great.
+People who are willing to change their environment and established ways of working to maximize their productivity, throughput, and value.
 If that's you—particularly if you're in a product-focused, entrepreneurial environment—I want to hear from you.
 We can do great things together.

 James Shore teaches, writes, and consults on Agile development processes.
 He is a recipient of the Agile Alliance's Gordon Pask Award for Contributions to Agile Practice, co-author of The Art of Agile Development, and co-creator of the Agile Fluency™ Model.
 You can find more of his writing on his Art of Agile blog at http://jamesshore.com.